Index

 at the time the conversion takes place, where an exception gets

-may be passed to a function that takes an x::ref
+thrown.
+An x::ptr may be passed to a function that takes an x::ref

 argument.
-If the caller supplies a nullptr
+If the caller supplies a nullptr,

 the exception gets thrown in the caller's context, for violating